vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 Sometimes, legitimate applications exhibit software behaviors that could be blocked by attack surface reduction rules.
 If that's occurring in your organization, you can define exclusions for certain files and folders.
 Such exclusions are applied to all attack surface reduction rules.
 See [Enable attack surface reduction rules](attack-surface-reduction-rules-deployment-implement.md#exclude-files-and-folders).

+> [!NOTE]
-Also note that while most ASR rules exclusions are independent from Microsoft Defender Antivirus exclusions, some ASR rules do honor some Microsoft Defender Antivirus exclusions.
+> Some ASR rules do honor some Microsoft Defender Antivirus exclusions.
 See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).

 ### Defender for Endpoint indicators